-KidsCare: Federal and State Children's Health Insurance Program (CHIP) administered by AHCCCS.
-The KidsCare program offers comprehensive medical, preventive, treatment services, and behavioral health care services statewide to eligible children under the age of 19, in households with income between 133 percent and 200 percent of the Federal Poverty Level (FPL).
+KidsCare: State and Federal CHIP administered by AHCCCS.
+The KidsCare program offers comprehensive medical, preventive, treatment services, and behavioral health care services statewide to eligible children under the age of 19, in households with income between 133 percent and 200 percent of the FPL.
 Refer to AMPM Policy 440.